LukeShu/leaguer/doc/Sprint3-Retrospective.md

 current logo is a rough draft and will more than likely not be truly done for some time if ever.
 For now, we have a decent looking logo and are planning on placing it into the product documents.
 Other than that, this is not yet complete.

+## Tournament preference interface (#tourn-prefer)

+Tournament Settings are handled correctly and securely, the permission system is robust enough to handle custom preferences, and the database structure exists to handle them, even the icons for adding them were created, however, the interface for adding them was deemed low priority for this sprint in comparison to the lib modules and permissions overhauls.

+## Expand Peer Evaluation (#peer-expansion)

+We created scoring modules for users to select the preferred scoring method and preferred peer evaluation for users to choose from when creating a tournament.
+The peer evaluation modules calculate the score correctly but do not grab the statistics from the submission forms.
+The skeletons for three such scoring methods namely, winnerTakesAll, FibonacciPeerWithBlowout, MarginalPeer, have been created.
+The for MarginalPeer we do not have a view but we do have the methods that would calculate the score provided the stats are in the database.
+For WinnerTakesAll and FibonacciWithPeerBlowout we do have views and data being collected from the interface and used to calculate score.

 ## More types of seeded settings (#seed)